bennycheung/Flask-DB-Docker/README.md

 To create the volume image:

     $ cd busybox
-    $ docker build -t db/postgres_datastore .
+    $ docker build -t tex/postgres_datastore .

 To start the volume image container:

-    $ docker run -i -t --name postgres_data db/postgres_datastore
+    $ docker run -i -t --name postgres_exchange_data tex/postgres_exchange_datastore

-Since the postgres_data container likely won't ever need to be updated, and if it does we can easily handle moving the data around as needed, we essentially work-around the issues of losing container data and we still have good portability.
+Since the `postgres_exchange_data` container likely won't ever need to be updated, and if it does we can easily handle moving the data around as needed, we essentially work-around the issues of losing container data and we still have good portability.

-We can now create as many postgres_data instances as we can handle and use volumes from as many postgres_data style containers as we want as well (provided unique naming or use of container ID's).
+We can now create as many `tex/postgres_datastore` instances as we can handle and use volumes from as many `postgres_exchange_data` style containers as we want as well (provided unique naming or use of container ID's).
 This can much more easily be scripted than mounting folders ourselves since we are letting docker do the heavy lifting.

 One thing that's really cool is that these data-only containers don't even need to be running, it just needs to exist.

+--------------------------
 ### Create Postgres DB Image
---------------------------
 -- Dockerfile --

-    FROM postgres:9.3
+    FROM postgres:10.2

     RUN apt-get update && apt-get install -y vim-tiny